rust-lang/rustc-stable-hash/README.md

 This crate provides facilities with the `StableHasher` structure to create stable hashers over *unstable* hashers by abstracting over them the handling of endian-ness and the target `usize`/`isize` bit size difference.

-Currently, this crate provides it's own implementation of 128-bit `SipHasher`: `SipHasher128`; with `StableSipHasher128` for the stable variant.
+Currently, this crate provides its own implementation of 128-bit `SipHasher`: `SipHasher128`; with `StableSipHasher128` for the stable variant.

 ## Usage